 A school may, at its discretion, on the request of a pupil, grant that pupil access to information held by the school about them, or allow a pupil to give or withhold consent to the use of their personal information, independently of their parents.
 This would normally be done only when the maturity of the pupil and/or the pupil’s personal circumstances warrant it.

-If you would like further information about the way we manage the personal information we hold about you, or believe that we have breached our privacy obligations, please contact the Catholic Education Diocese of Parramatta on (02) 9840 5600, via mail (Locked Bag 4, North Parramatta NSW 1750) or at firstname.lastname@example.org.
+If you would like further information about the way we manage the personal information we hold about you, or believe that we have breached our privacy obligations, please contact the Catholic Schools Parramatta Diocese on (02) 9840 5600, via mail (Locked Bag 4, North Parramatta NSW 1750) or at firstname.lastname@example.org.

 We will investigate and will notify you of a decision as soon as is practicable.